 Because I wanted milk and coffee swirls, this soap got tricky.
 This is because the coffee and the milk would usually be the bases of the soaps, not add-ins.
 They’re what you mix the lye into.
 So I could make two separate batches of soap, and combine them in the mould.
 Or, I could not.
 What a pain in the butt.

 So, a quick work-around was in need, and it appeared in the form of powdered milk and instant coffee, because I could add powders after dividing the final, traced batch into halves.
 Then I could swirl everything together, and it would be wonderful!

 I also added clay, for it’s general awesomeness.
-I mixed white kaolin clay into the milk half of the soap, and brown rhassoul into the coffee half.
+I mixed white white kaolin clay (USA / Canada) into the milk half of the soap, and brown rhassoul into the coffee half.
 The general rule of thumb when adding clay to soap is 1 tbsp per 500g of oils, so you’ll need to split that amount between the two kinds of clay.